Staying Safe Around Street Dogs - UPSC Key Notes & Top 15 MCQs

 5. Helping Street Dogs Safely

-If you want to support stray dogs safely, consider contacting animal welfare organisations or a veterinarian.
-These groups can provide sterilisation, set up feeding stations, and offer long-term support.
+If you want to support stray dogs safely, consider contacting animal welfare organizations or a veterinarian.
+These groups can provide sterilization, set up feeding stations, and offer long-term support.
 Volunteering, donating, or reporting animals in need of care is far more effective than direct feeding, as it ensures the animals’ well-being while reducing risks for humans.

 Table: Types of Street Dogs - Precautions